scala/scala3/docs/docs/reference/phantom-types.md

 ### Using the phantoms

-From the user of the phantom type there is almost no difference, except for stronger type guarantees.
+For the user of the phantom type there is almost no difference, except for stronger type guarantees.
 We can look at the following simple application:

 ```scala